msteffen/toggl-watcher/README.md

   time entries.

 - If you start a time entry with toggl-watcher, and then end that entry via the toggl website and start a new time entry, toggl-watcher shouldn't interfere with the manually

+---

+**Update**: I've kind of abanoned the main goal of this project for now and am spending all of my time refining the inotify library in findtest, which is proving to be the hardest part.
+I haven't tested it, but I'm not convinced that go libraries (`fdnotify` in particular) handle the racy parts of this well (i.e. ensuring that a stream of updates is generated that is complete—i.e. replaying it in another location would be sufficient to clone a watched directory).
+I should test this, though.